Erlang Port Mapper Daemon

 Start epmd detached from the controlling terminal.
 Logging will end up in syslog when available and correctly configured.
 If the epmd daemon is started at boot, this option should definitely be used.
 It is also used when the erl command automatically starts epmd.

 Start the epmd program with relaxed command checking (mostly for backward compatibility).
 This affects the following:

 With relaxed command checking, the epmd daemon can be killed from the localhost with i.e. epmd -kill even if there are active nodes registered.
 Normally only daemons with an empty node database can be killed with the epmd -kill command.

-The epmd -stop command (and the corresponding messages to epmd, as can be given using erl_interface/ei) is normally always ignored, as it opens up for strange situation when two nodes of the same name can be alive at the same time.
-A node unregisters itself by just closing the connection to epmd, why the stop command was only intended for use in debugging situations.
+The epmd -stop command (and the corresponding messages to epmd, as can be given using erl_interface/ei) is normally always ignored, as it opens up the possibility of a strange situation where two nodes of the same name can be alive at the same time.
+A node unregisters itself by just closing the connection to epmd, which is why the stop command was only intended for use in debugging situations.

 With relaxed command checking enabled, you can forcibly unregister live nodes.

 Relaxed command checking can also be enabled by setting the environment variable ERL_EPMD_RELAXED_COMMAND_CHECK prior to starting epmd.

 Only use relaxed command checking on systems with very limited interactive usage.

 These options are purely for debugging and testing epmd clients.
 They should not be used in normal operation.